-The IT Security minor specialization consists of three courses (Cryptographic Protocols, Computer Security, and Network Security) and an IT Security Lab.
+The IT Security major specialization consists of four courses (Software Security (VIHIMA21), Computer and Network Security (VIHIMA23), Cryptographic Protocols (VIHIMB08), Security of Machine Learning (VIHIMB09)) and two lab exercises (Software Security Laboratory (VIHIMA22), Computer and Network Security Laboratory (VIHIMB07)).
 We also supervise student semester and diploma projects.

 Information security is as much an economic problem as it is technical.
 Even given flawless cryptographic protocols and the availability of perfectly secure software, the misaligned economic incentives of different stakeholders in a system often result in a (very) sub-optimal security level.
 By guiding you through the jungle of asymmetric information, interdependent security, correlated risk and other concepts characteristic for system security, this elective course will enable you to make better decisions in risk management, security investment and policy design on a system level.
 Furthermore, the course touches upon the economic aspects of data privacy, an emerging area of interest for users and companies in the big data era.

 Topics: microeconomics, game theory, incentives, interdependent security, asymmetric information, correlated risk, risk management, security investments, spam, underground economy, information sharing on security breaches, bug bounty, cyber-insurance, (behavioral) economics of privacy, interdependent privacy

 This elective course gives an overview of the different areas of Machine Learning security by processing state-of-the-art and cutting-edge research papers in related fields.
 The course is interactive, where each student presents a selected topic, i.e., it also focuses on developing "soft skills" such as a scientific presentation.